 Advertisement

 Previously, he did not even need to advertise.
 Parents crowded his office asking if they could pay a year in advance to reserve a spot.
-Sometimes women even came to him while pregnant.
+Sometimes women even came to him while they were still pregnant.

 At their business peak, he and his wife owned 11 kindergartens in Jining, in east China’s Shandong province, employed nearly 400 teachers and had more than 2,000 children on their books.

-But starting in 2022, Yu noticed that the number of students started dropping.
+But starting in 2022, Yu noticed that the number of students had started to drop.

 The business had already struggled through the coronavirus outbreak as children remained at home, but even when restrictions were relaxed in 2022, the signups were not enough to fill all the classrooms.
 In one kindergarten, Yu only recruited one-third of previous years’ numbers.